Skip to main content

 When another person’s negligent or intentional act causes your loved one’s death, you likely expect them to face consequences for their actions.
-While an at-fault party can face criminal charges in some circumstances, that is not always the case.
+Additionally, understanding who gets the money in a wrongful death lawsuit can help you navigate the legal process and seek the compensation your family deserves.

-Filing a wrongful death claim gives certain family members the ability to recover compensation for the losses they suffered as a result of their loved one’s death.
 While no amount of compensation can bring your loved one back, a wrongful death suit can help your family cope with the financial harm caused by your loss.

-What Is a Wrongful Death Lawsuit?
+What Is a Wrongful Death Lawsuit In Pennsylvania?

 Pennsylvania defines wrongful death as a death that occurs due to “a wrongful act or neglect or unlawful violence or negligence of another.”
 In other words, Pennsylvania considers any death caused by another person’s negligent or wrongful act a wrongful death.

 A wrongful death lawsuit seeks to recover the losses the decedent could have claimed in a personal injury suit had they not succumbed to their injuries.
-Since the decedent can no longer recover these losses, the wrongful death statute authorizes certain surviving family members to file the wrongful death suit on their behalf.
+Since the decedent can no longer recover these losses, the wrongful death statute allows certain surviving family members to file the wrongful death suit on their behalf.

-How to Divide a Wrongful Death Settlement
+How Pennsylvania Courts Divide the Money in a Wrongful Death Lawsuit

-• If the decedent has a surviving spouse, but no surviving parents or descendants, the proceeds go to the decedent’s surviving spouse;
+- If the decedent has a surviving spouse, but no surviving parents or descendants, the proceeds go to the decedent’s surviving spouse;

-• If the decedent has surviving children, but no surviving spouse, the proceeds are split equally between the descendants;
+- If the decedent has surviving children, but no surviving spouse, the proceeds are split equally between the descendants;

-• If the decedent has a surviving spouse and surviving descendants, the spouse receives the first $30,000 of the settlement, and one-half of the remaining settlement proceeds, and the descendants split the remaining proceeds equally;
+- If the decedent has a surviving spouse and surviving descendants, the spouse receives the first $30,000 of the settlement, and one-half of the remaining settlement proceeds, and the descendants split the remaining proceeds equally;

-• If the decedent has a surviving spouse, no surviving descendants, and surviving parents, the spouse receives the first $30,000 of the settlement, and one-half of the remaining settlement proceeds, and the decedent’s parents receive the remainder of the settlement; or
+- If the decedent has a surviving spouse, no surviving descendants, and surviving parents, the spouse receives the first $30,000 of the settlement, and one-half of the remaining settlement proceeds, and the decedent’s parents receive the remainder of the settlement; or

-• If the decedent lacks any surviving children, surviving parents, or surviving spouse, the decedent’s surviving siblings can receive the wrongful death settlement.
+- If the decedent lacks any surviving children, surviving parents, or surviving spouse, the decedent’s surviving siblings can receive the wrongful death settlement.

-How Are Wrongful Death Settlements Paid Out?
+How Are Wrongful Death Settlements Paid Out in Pennsylvania?

 How are wrongful death settlements paid out?
 Wrongful death settlement proceeds go directly to the beneficiary instead of passing through the decedent’s estate.
 Once a settlement is approved, the personal representative will determine what shares each beneficiary is entitled to and distribute the proceeds.

-Can a Sibling Sue for Wrongful Death?
+Does a Sibling have the Option to Sue for Wrongful Death?

 As stated above, a sibling can recover damages for wrongful death if the decedent lacks a surviving spouse, surviving parents, or surviving descendants.